Mayurji/mayurji.github.io/_deep-learning/2020-10-07-Deep-Learning-With-Pytorch.md

 ```

 Pytorch uses the first dimension of the matrix to represent the batch size.
 So the pre-trained model requires batch size as the first dimension,
 so we reshape the image dimension.
-In PyTorch, we use unsqueeze to add a dimension to the existing matrix.
+In PyTorch, we use unsqueeze method to add a dimension to an existing matrix.

 ```python